-A financial advisor can help you build an investing strategy aligned with your needs and goals.
+A financial advisor can help you build an investing strategy.
 Connect with a fiduciary advisor today.

 Stock Market: Trump vs. Biden

 Stock market performance under a president doesn’t occur in a vacuum.
 Factors like interest rates, global events and investor expectations all shape returns, often independent of policy decisions.
-Still, comparing key indexes—the S&P 500, Dow Jones Industrial Average (DJIA), and Nasdaq—under Trump and Biden reveals distinct trends in investor behavior and sector strength during each term.
+Still, comparing key indexes like the S&P 500, Dow Jones Industrial Average (DJIA) and Nasdaq under Trump and Biden reveals distinct trends in investor behavior and sector strength during each term.

-During Trump’s first term in office, the S&P 500 increased from approximately 2,271 on January 20, 2017, to about 3,798 by January 20, 2021, marking a gain of around 67% over four years.
+During Trump’s first term in office, the S&P 500 increased from approximately 2,271 on Jan.
+20, 2017, to about 3,798 by Jan.
+20, 2021, marking a gain of around 67% over four years.
 This period was characterized by corporate tax cuts and deregulation, which supported equity markets.
-The index experienced volatility during the onset of the COVID-19 pandemic but recovered swiftly.
+The index experienced volatility during the onset of the COVID-19 pandemic, but recovered swiftly.

 The market benefited from economic reopening and stimulus measures but faced challenges from inflation and interest rate hikes.
 Despite these headwinds, the index reached new highs during this period.